10 Things You Should Know About LED Christmas Lights

 Typically, you can connect eight to 10 times more mini LED light strings together end to end while only using one electrical outlet.
 With traditional Christmas mini lights, you can only connect four to five sets, end to end.
 LED mini light strings allow you to connect 40 to 50 together, depending on the light count.

-Blue LEDs Can Make You Sick
+Blue LED Christmas Lights Can Make You Sick

 Did you know that the blue light from LED Christmas lights (along with electronics such as tablets, smartphones and laptops) can mess with your circadian rhythm and result in loss of sleep, which in turn can lead to obesity, diabetes and depression?
 In the short-term, some people feel nauseous and get headaches when exposed to blue LED Christmas lights, so you might not want to do an all-blue Christmas tree!